rc-bellergy/hksyu-pimcore-cms-manual/docs/README.md

 ---
 ## About Design Quest

-> This document was created by [Design Quest Limited](https://designquest.com.hk).
+> This document and CMS was created by [Design Quest Limited](https://designquest.com.hk).
 If you have any questions or comments, please feel free to contact us: info@designquest.com.hk

 > Created: 2019-12-03<br>
 > Updated: {docsify-updated}